hkaimio/PoseEdit/doc/triangulation_design.md

 - **Dependencies**: A `RealPersonInstance` must exist in the scene.

 ### Phase 3: 3D Animation Data Management
-- **Goal**: Implement the `MarkerData3D` class to manage the `Action` for the 3D animation.
+- **Goal**: Create and populate the `MarkerData` action for the 3D animation.
 - **Tasks**:
-    1. Create the `core.marker_data_3d` module and the `MarkerData3D` class.
+    1. In the triangulation logic (Phase 4), call `MarkerData.create_new()` to create a new data series for the 3D data (e.g., "Alice_3D").
-    2. Implement the creation of the `Action` and its associated `DS` empty.
+    2. Connect the new `MarkerData` instance to the `Person3DView` instance created in Phase 2.
-    3. Implement the method to link the `MarkerData3D` to a `Person3DView`.
+    3. The triangulation orchestrator will be responsible for formatting the NumPy array of 3D points and metadata into the `columns` structure expected by `set_animation_data_from_numpy`.
-- **Verification**: Can be tested by creating a `Person3DView` and a `MarkerData3D`, linking them, and then programmatically inserting keyframes into the action.
-The test will verify that the marker objects in the view move accordingly.
+- **Verification**: This will be verified as part of the end-to-end test in Phase 4.
+The test will check that the correct `Action` is created and populated with F-Curves for the 3D location and metadata.
 - **Dependencies**: Phase 2.

 ### Phase 4: Triangulation Core and Operator